Trump trial pending, McConnell calls it ‘vote of conscience’

 Trump is the only president to be twice impeached, and the first to be prosecuted as he leaves the White House, an ever-more-extraordinary end to the defeated president’s tenure.
 He was first impeached by the House in 2019 over his dealings with Ukraine, but the Senate voted in 2020 to acquit.

-For Republican senators, the trial will be a perhaps final test of their loyalty to the defeated president and his legions of supporters in their states back home.
-It will force a further re-evaluation of their relationship with Trump, who lost not only the White House but majority control of the Senate, as they recall their own experiences sheltering at the Capitol as a pro-Trump mob ransacked the building.
+For Republican senators, the trial will be a perhaps final test of their loyalty to the defeated president, and his legions of supporters in their states back home, and their own experiences sheltering at the Capitol as a pro-Trump mob ransacked the building, disrupting the tally of Electoral College votes and attempting to overturn Biden’s election.
+It will force a further re-evaluation of their relationship with the defeated president, who lost not only the White House but majority control of the Senate.

 “These men weren’t drunks who got rowdy — they were terrorists attacking this country’s constitutionally-mandated transfer of power,” said Sen. Ben Sasse, R-Neb., in a statement Friday.